-Seri Wawasan Bridge is one of the main bridges in the planned city Putrajaya, the new Malaysian federal territory and administrative center.
+Seri Wawasan Bridge is one of the main bridges in Putrajaya, the new Malaysian federal territory and administrative centre.

-The Alamanda is the first regional shopping center to be built-in Putrajaya.
+The Alamanda is the first regional shopping centre to be built in Putrajaya.
 The Administrative Capital of Malaysia.
-Its located 25 kilometers south of Kuala Lumpur.
+Its located 25 km south of Kuala Lumpur.

-And the mall is well positioned to accommodate the growing population of Putrajaya and surrounding neighborhood townships.
+And the mall is well positioned to accommodate the growing population of Putrajaya and surrounding neighbourhood.